W Idioms

 whistle in the dark

-- try to stay brave and forget one`s fear
+- to try to stay brave and forget one`s fear

-Although he felt very frightened he began to whistle in the dark which helped to calm him down.
+The man felt very frightened and began to whistle in the dark.
+This helped to calm him down.

 white elephant

-- a useless possession that is a nuisance or expensive to keep
+- a useless possession that is a nuisance and often very expensive to keep

 They are having a white elephant sale at the school next week.